vitelabs/vite-bounty-archive/hackathon/GR13/creator-token-platform.md

 3. Instant liquidity for any buy/sell/swap

 ## Features
-- By default all address are allocated 10,000 of their own tokens
+- By default, all Vite addresses are allocated 10,000 of their own tokens
 - Tokens after the first 10,000 are minted and burned on a bonding curve
 - All creator tokens are backed with Vite
 - Creator tokens can be swapped for other creator tokens and traded with other accounts